Difference Between Shares vs Mutual Funds

 Mutual funds |

-Risk | Shares are riskier as compared to mutual funds. | The level of risk in a mutual fund is lower than investing in shares. |
+Risk | Shares are riskier as compared to mutual funds. | A mutual fund’s risk level is lower than investing in shares. |

 Suitability | Shares are suitable for professional investors having good knowledge of shares. | Mutual funds are suitable for any investors having sufficient funds to invest. |

-Level of knowledge | Investors must have sound knowledge of the market if they are willing to purchase shares. | Any investor whether having sound market knowledge or not can invest in mutual funds. |
+Level of knowledge | Investors must have sound market knowledge if they are willing to purchase shares. | Any investor, whether having sound market knowledge or not, can invest in mutual funds. |

-Investing in shares is not easy.
-The investor must have to go through hard study to decide which shares to invest in. | Investing in a mutual fund is more easy and convenient as professional managers would take care of the interest of the investors. |
+Ease in investment | Investing in shares is not easy.
+The investor must study hard to decide which shares to invest in. | Investing in a mutual fund is more easy and more convenient as professional managers would take care of the interest of the investors. |

-Return | Return is higher as the risk is higher in shares. | Return is lower as compared to shares in mutual funds as the risk is comparatively lower. |
+Return | Return is higher as the risk is higher in shares. | Return is lower than shares in mutual funds as the risk is comparatively lower. |

-Investment Period | The investment period in the shares can be short depending upon the market condition. | The investing period in mutual funds is usually long i.e., 5-7 years. |
+Investment Period | The investment period in the shares can be short, depending upon the market condition. | The investing period in mutual funds is usually long, i.e., 5-7 years. |

-Responsibility | The shareholder is responsible for all the loss and profit as they are the owner of the company. | The manager in mutual funds is held responsible for all the loss and profit. |
+Responsibility | The shareholder is responsible for all the loss and profit as they own the company. | The manager in mutual funds is held responsible for all the loss and profit. |

 Demat account | The Demat account is necessary to be open in shares. | The opening of a Demat account is not necessary for mutual funds. |